 The Dark Souls series is known for being quite the enigma, so finding the best starting class and burial gift in Dark Souls 2 is no minor task.
-A difficult path ahead of you grabbing the good starting class and burial gift for your playstyle can make the journey that much easier.
+With a difficult path ahead of you, grabbing a good starting class and burial gift for your playstyle can make the journey much easier.

 New players will find a more straightforward introduction to the game by grabbing the Warrior class with the Healing Wares burial gift.
 In contrast, more experienced players will likely prefer to start as a Sorcerer carrying the Petrified Something.

-There are multiple reasons for either choice, along with valid reasons for choosing almost every action.
-We will breakdown all of the starting classes and burial gifts in Dark Souls 2 so you can easily select the best option for how you want to slay.
+There are multiple reasons for either choice and valid reasons for choosing almost every action.
+We will break down all of the starting classes and burial gifts in Dark Souls 2 so you can easily select the best option for how you want to slay.

 Before We Get Started

 While it is debatable which class is the best for the complete beginner, the Warrior has one advantage: no other class shares.
-What lies in the Warrior being the only class that starts with a shield will allow you to start learning the mechanics of blocking and parrying quicker than any other class.
-The Warrior also benefits from solid starting stats that will enable you to wear many types of gear
+This makes the Warrior the only class that starts with a shield and will allow you to learn the mechanics of blocking and parrying quicker than any other class.
+The Warrior also benefits from solid starting stats enabling you to equip many types of gear.

-Despite starting with a shield and solid stats, the most considerable downside of the Warrior is its starting weapon, a Broken Straight Sword.
-Though since you find plenty of other options quickly, this isn’t too big of a deal.
+Despite starting with a shield and solid stats, the most considerable downside of the Warrior is it’s starting weapon, a Broken Straight Sword.
+Since you find plenty of other options quickly, this isn’t too big of a deal.

 Even though every class can eventually reach similar stats and equip the same gear, your class does determine starting items.
-The Sorcerer isn’t chosen because of its stats but because it starts with 30 charges of the spell Soul Arrow, opening up a long-ranged play style.
+The Sorcerer isn’t chosen for its stats but because it starts with 30 charges of the spell Soul Arrow, opening up a long-ranged play style.

 Other Viable Choices

-As discussed earlier, you can obtain any aspect of any class you choose at some point in the game except for the Deprived, of course, as all the other classes start leveled far beyond it.
-Choosing the Knight is reliable for its gear and stats, but you don’t start with a shield-like the Warrior despite a better weapon.
+As discussed earlier, you can obtain any aspect of any class you choose at some point in the game except for the Deprived, as all the other classes start leveling far beyond it.
+Choosing the Knight is reliable for its gear and stats, but you don’t start with a shield like the Warrior despite a better weapon.

 The Swordsman is great for attack-oriented players, though, and the low starting health can be hard to deal with.
-You might choose the Bandit if you like the idea of starting with a bow, but nothing else about this class stands out.
+You might choose the Bandit if you like starting with a bow, but nothing else about this class stands out.